wttech/aet/documentation/src/main/wiki/BasicSetup.md

 ### Basic Setup

-This setup uses vagrant module, a pseudo-cookbook which is responsible for local environment provisioning using Vagrant (powered by Chef + Berkshelf under the hood).
+This setup makes use of the Vagrant module, a pseudo-cookbook which is responsible for local environment provisioning using Vagrant (powered by Chef + Berkshelf under the hood).

 #### Overview